mosbasik/wormholesales-django/README.md

 # django-app-template
 Basic structure of a django app, for reuse when starting new apps.

+## How to Use:

-(Optional): Make a github repository
+1. (Optional): Make a github repository if you want to keep this project online.

-Make the virtual environment on your machine using the repository name you intend to use for this project: `mkproject repository_name`
+1. Make the virtual environment on your machine using the repository name you intend to use for this project: `mkproject repository_name`.

-Go up one level, out of your project folder that was just created (`cd ..`) and delete it: `rmdir repository_name`
+1. Go up one level, out of your project folder that was just created (`cd ..`) and delete it: `rmdir repository_name`.

-Clone this repository, using the project's name: `git clone git@github.com:mosbasik/django-app-template.git repository_name`
+1. Clone this repository, using the project's name: `git clone git@github.com:mosbasik/django-app-template.git repository_name`.

-Enter your local repo (`cd repository_name`) and set its origin remotes to the github repo you just created, preferably using the SSH link: `git remote set-url origin git@github.com:USERNAME/OTHERREPOSITORY.git`
+1. Enter your local repo (`cd repository_name`).
+If you made a GitHub repo in step one, set your local repo's origin remotes to it, preferably using the SSH link: `git remote set-url origin git@github.com:USERNAME/OTHERREPOSITORY.git`.